 Please make sure that the supply channels have a sufficient size.
 If possible, the diameter should be between 8 mm and 10 mm.
 Especially when using the valve gate as system nozzle a balanced supply channel layout should be provided.

-6.5 Shutdown of a system with HPS III-S nozzles (system / single tip / single cavity)
+6.4.1 Machine downtimes > 5 minutes of systems with HPS III-S nozzles (system / single tip / single cavity)